theliberators/scrumteamsurvey.research/research.md

 ## Sample Aims

 - Qualitiative study:
-  - Interview
+  - Interview 2 managers at Alpha* that can evaluate the support structures at Alpha* to support team formation and development
+  - Interview representatives from 10 subteams at Alpha* that have at least 6 months experience with fluid team designs
+  - Interview 2 (Agile) coaches at Alpha* who are responsible for the fluid team design structure
 - Quantitative study:
-  - An a priori power test in GPower shows that a sample size of
+  - An a priori power test in GPower shows that a sample size of approx. 180 teams should be enough to identify signficant effects.
+This will include teams from Alpha* and others.
+  - The aim is to reach a sample of 1.000 teams with 3 or more participants per team
+  - Data collection will be performed through the Scrum Team Survey diagnostic.

 ## Data Analysis